Hawthorn is a shrub often used for defensive hedges, and it is also very ornamental.

 These berries are thus used to make jelly and jams and the leaves are used for infusions.

 The berries have relaxing and laxative properties, properties that are quite common in natural healing preparations.

 Here is a video with expert advice about hawthorn flowers and berries:

 If you need to discourage people from crossing through your yard, use hawthorn because its thorns are the real thing!

-Plenty of hawthorn berries by Christel Funk under Pixabay license
+Plenty of hawthorn berries (also on social media) by Christel Funk under Pixabay license

 Blooming hawthorn by Les Whalley under Pixabay license

 Few berries on hawthorn by Michaela under Pixabay license